Registration for Spring 2019 Classes is now open. Click on the course title to sign up.

 Instructors: DCC Elders

 Our Foundations class is the first stop for folks seeking to learn more about DCC, join a Cornerstone Community, be baptized, and become a member.
-This 5-week class walks through what we believe (doctrine), why its important to belong (membership), who we are (vision, mission, and values), why we are here (context), and how we function (leadership, ministries, partners, and finances).
-By the end, you’ll have clear next steps for how to grow and get further connected. ***This class is required for membership with DCC.*** Register here.
+This 5-week class walks through what we believe (doctrine), why it’s important to belong (membership), who we are (vision, mission, and values), why we are here (context), and how we function (leadership, ministries, partners, and finances).
+By the end, you’ll have clear next steps for how to grow and get further connected. ***This class is required for membership with DCC.*** More info & registration here.

 Instructors: Pastor Craig & Kathy Sturm